Reconstructing Test Labels from Noisy Loss Functions

+\textbf{Additional Experimental Results.} Figure \ref{fig:logloss} presents the results with multiclass cross-entropy loss on Titanic, Satellite, MNIST, and CIFAR datasets, using the same setting as in the multi-query experiments in Figure~\ref{fig:multiquery}.

-\textbf{Experimental Results for Label Inference from Sigmoid Cross-Entropy Loss.} Similar to the softmax cross-entropy loss, we empirically examine label inference from the sigmoid activation performed prior to the cross-entropy calculation (see Figure~\ref{fig:sigmoid_experiments}).
-Note that we do this only for the binary label case (see~\eqref{eq:sigmoid_definition}).
-We note that while~\eqref{eq:sigmoid_definition} guarantees 100\% accurate inference theoretically, this was not observed during our experiments (Figure~\ref{fig:sigmoid_experiments}(a)).
-This is because the number of bits required to represent $\textsc{Sigmoid}^{-1}(\theta_i)$ (where $\theta_i$ is an element of $\theta$) is $\Omega\paran{\ln\abs{\ln (\theta_i/(1-\theta_i))}}$, which asymptotically dominates the $\Omega\paran{\abs{\ln \theta_i}}$ many bits required to represent $\theta_i$ for the cross-entropy loss.
+Figure~\ref{fig:sigmoid_experiments} presents the results on sigmoid cross-entropy which is applicable only in the binary labeled setting (see~\eqref{eq:sigmoid_definition}) on the Titanic dataset.
+The results are worse compared to (plain) multiclass cross-entropy loss.
+This is because the number of bits required to represent $\textsc{Sigmoid}^{-1}(\theta_i)$ (where $\theta_i$ is an element of $\theta$) is $\Omega\paran{\ln\abs{\ln (\theta_i/(1-\theta_i))}}$, which asymptotically dominates the $\Omega\paran{\abs{\ln \theta_i}}$ many bits required to represent $\theta_i$ for the (plain) multiclass cross-entropy loss.